The basic concept for the Angawi house in Jeddah uses Mizan (balance), Roshan (Light), and Mangoor as its design foundation.

 Bringing in the outdoors

 Dr. Angawi has brought the beautiful outdoors into his home and transformed it into a beautiful indoor forest with fresh air.
-Every nook and cranny houses the expansive plant collection.
+The expansive plant collection is housed in every nook and cranny.

-Imagine the soothing sound of moving water while you sit in a courtyard filled with greenery of every imaginable sort.
+Imagine the soothing sound of moving water while you sit in a courtyard filled with greenery.

 The Angawi House strengthens the family’s bond with nature and each other, even indoors.
 Residents and visitors enjoy nature’s tranquility, infused with modern and traditional aesthetics.